squeegee000/squeegee000/README.md

-- 👋 Hi, I’m @squeegee000
+- 👋 Hi, I’m Dima
-- 👀 I’m interested in ...
+- 👀 I’m interested in backend namely the study of Golange
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning I'm studying at Hexlet сollege as a programmer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate :)
-- 📫 How to reach me ...
+- 📫 How to reach me in Telegram: @DimkaMr

 <!---
 squeegee000/squeegee000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.